gsvrg/SAR-W-SimMIM/README.md

 ## Running on HPC (qsub)

 The provided job scripts are configured for execution on **ABCI 3.0 (AI Bridging Cloud Infrastructure)** with qsub.
-The major options of the qsub command are available in [ABCI3.0 online Guide for job execution](https://docs.abci.ai/v3/en/job-execution/).
+The major options of the qsub command are available in [ABCI 3.0 online Guide for job execution](https://docs.abci.ai/v3/en/job-execution/).

 Users on other systems may need to adapt according to their requireiments: